THIS ARTICLE SUMMARISES PROGRESS IN 2012

 The study provides a much needed method for generating patient-specific airway epithelial cells for disease modeling and in vitro drug testing.

-Dr Amy P Wong (figure 16) is a Post Doctoral fellow working in the James Ellis laboratory co-supervised by Dr Janet Rossant
+Dr Amy P Wong (fig. 35) is a Post Doctoral fellow working in the James Ellis laboratory co-supervised by Dr Janet Rossant

-Dr. James Ellis (figure 17) is Senior Scientist Developmental and Stem Cell Biology at the Hospital for Sick Children and Professor in Molecular Genetics in the University of Toronto
+Dr. James Ellis (fig. 36) is Senior Scientist Developmental and Stem Cell Biology at the Hospital for Sick Children and Professor in Molecular Genetics in the University of Toronto